-You need to invest in a bit of kit, but think of all the money you’ll save in the long run!
+You'll need to invest in a bit of kit, but think of all the money you’ll save in the long run!
 Here are the items you'll need:

 This is an important step which is often overlooked.
 When your bindings are tightened into your board, the screws can suck minor divots into the base.
 It’s not advisable to warm up the base when the divots are there, as it can accentuate them and make them permanent.
 You also want a nice flat surface to wax on to.
 You can just loosen the screws a little, if you don’t want to take them all the way off.